-ID Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact 1 Reputation Business reputation risk if Sustainability and Climate Change actions are not addressed and communicated Reduced stock price (market valuation) 1-5 years Direct More likely than not Unknown
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated Financial Implications Management method Cost of management Reputation Business reputation risk if Sustainability and Climate Change actions are not addressed and communicated Reduced stock price (market valuation) 1 to 3 years Direct More likely than not Unknown Potential financial implications of the risk to business reputation in the event of ignoring sustainability and climate change issues include a possible reduction in investor interest and low morale of employees.
+This has been actively mitigated by the formalising of a Sustainability Strategy and a position on Climate Change together with increased communications and employee education.
+The costs associated with these actions are difficult to quantify.